 Healthcare in South Korea is modern and efficient.
-Both Western and Eastern medical practitioners and medicines are available, and are covered under the government’s National Health Insurance (NHI).
+Both Western and Eastern medical practitioners and medicines are available and covered under the government’s National Health Insurance (NHI).

-Apart from the NHI, there are a number of private health insurance options, but most of these are more expensive and not as widely recognised as the national scheme.
+Apart from the NHI, there are several private health insurance options, but most are pricey and not as widely recognised as the national scheme.

-It's important for expats to note that they aren't covered by either the National Health Insurance plan or private health insurance until they have received their Alien Registration Card (ARC) from their local Korea Immigration Service office.
-This can take some time.
+Expats need to note that they aren't covered by either the National Health Insurance plan or private health insurance until they have received their Residence Card from their local Korea Immigration Service office.
+This can take up to six weeks or more, so expats are advised to apply as soon as they arrive in the country.

 Health insurance in South Korea

 Doctors and specialists will claim most of the costs of a consultation from the NHI, and expats will have to pay only a portion of the cost.
-Prescription medication and traditional medicine (including acupuncture) are also covered, and will therefore also incur small costs.
+Prescription medication and traditional medicine (including acupuncture) are also covered and will incur a small cost as well.

 The upside is that expenses for a routine visit to a doctor or dentist will be quite low for both the consultation and the medication.
 On the other hand, some doctors may try to see as many patients as possible, so consultations aren't as thorough as they could be.
 Doctors may also overprescribe medication in an attempt to get more benefits from pharmaceutical companies.